kizunanocoin/docs/docs/integration-guides/key-management.md

 ### Expanding Private Keys

-A Nano private key is a 256-bit piece of data produced from a cryptographically secure random number generator.
+A KIZUNANO COIN private key is a 256-bit piece of data produced from a cryptographically secure random number generator.

 !!! danger "Secure Private Keys"
     * Generating private keys from an insecure source may result in loss of funds.